wowsinfo/WoWs-Info-Seven/extra/Diaries/henry.md

 ## 12/04/2020
 ### Summary
 I will try to complete all models today.
+It was smooth kinda.
+The most challenging ship wiki is done...
+I still have a few to do but I think I can finish all of them today hopefully.
 ### What to do tomorrow?

 ## 11/04/2020